-Author, educator, and meditation expert, Paul Kaye, has created a new workshop called 100 Ways to Health & Well-Being.
+Author, educator, and meditation expert, Paul Kaye, has created a workshop called 100 Ways to Health & Well-Being.
 I had the pleasure of interviewing Paul.

 Some of Paul’s Health and Well-Being Tips